Seattle schools seeks credit waivers for some high school seniors during coronavirus closures

 Earlier this month, the State Board of Education voted unanimously to approve a set of emergency rules giving school districts power to waive seniors’ required course credits, including those for elective classes and core classes such as math and English.

-The action follows a promise to high school seniors from top state officials: if you were on track to graduate before schools shut down due to the coronavirus, you won’t be penalized.
+The action follows a promise to high school seniors from top state officials: If you were on track to graduate before schools shut down due to the coronavirus, you won’t be penalized.

 By April 23, the State Board approved waivers for students across more than half of the state’s 300 school districts, including Seattle.
 To be successful, districts must demonstrate that they made a good effort to help a student gain the credits before applying for the waiver.